-A gift of Shares or the death of a holder of Shares may give rise to a liability to UK inheritance tax.
+A gift of Shares or the death of a holder of Shares may give rise to a liability to UK inheritance tax (40% for the tax year 2022/23).
 For these purposes, a transfer of assets at less than their full market value may be treated as a gift.
 However, an individual who is not domiciled (or deemed to be domiciled) in the UK for inheritance tax purposes is not generally within the scope of inheritance tax as respects assets situated outside the UK.
 Shares in the Company should constitute assets situated outside the UK for inheritance tax purposes.